 By definition, ‘micromanaging’ is when a leader ‘tries to control every part of a situation, even small details’.

 In the workplace, this means that a micromanager will do everything in their power to feel as if they have total control over their team and the projects they are responsible for.
-This often happens when a manager is either a perfectionist or, perhaps they feel as if their job is on the line.
+This often happens when a manager is either a perfectionist or, perhaps they feel as if their job is on the line, so they take excessive control of everything.

-• In some cases, micromanagers may also take a controlling approach when completing tasks and projects.
-Oftentimes, micromanagers cannot let go of responsibilities, and they may even assign projects to others but will end up taking over anyways.
+- In some cases, micromanagers may also take a controlling approach when completing tasks and projects.
+Oftentimes, micromanagers cannot let go of responsibilities, and they may even assign projects to others but will end up taking over anyway.
+They are unable to delegate tasks efficiently.

 Micromanagers will frequently:

-• Completely redo a team member’s work, even when the original was correct.
+- Completely redo a team member's work, even when the original was correct, making the original work a waste of time.

-For employees, this style of management can impact their quality of work as well as their personal wellbeing.
-This includes:
+For employees, this style of management can impact their quality of work, job satisfaction as well as their personal well-being.
+The psychological effects of this management style include:

 Increased stress, frustration, and burnout